skadistats/smoke/README.md

             # this is where you will do things! see smoke.replay.match
             count = len(match.entities)

-        # parses game summary found at the end of the demo file
+        # parses game overview found at the end of the demo file
         demo.finish()

 When run with `time python entity_counter.py`, we get: